Words: Zane Foley

 In November of 2002, The Simpsons Skateboarding video game hit the shelves of BlockBuster and gaming stores with mixed receptions.
 The game was developed by The Code Monkeys and published by Electronic Arts (EA) and Fox Interactive.
-That's right, the dudes who brought you EA Skate first took on The Simpson Skateboarding.
+That’s right, the dudes who brought you EA Skate also brought you The Simpsons Skateboarding.

 Ultimately the game had a poor reception, mostly due to terrible graphics and counter-intuitive controls.
 The sounds of the game and music were particularly poor as well.